Stratio/ingestion/stratio-sources/stratio-redis-source/README.md

 - `subscribe` *(string)*: Channels to subscribe to.
 String or comma separated strings.
 - `psubscribe` *(string)*: Channels to subscribe with given pattern.
 String or comma separated strings.
 Invalid if subscribe is assigned.
 - `charset`*(string)* : Charset.
 Default: uft-8.
+- `pool.<property>`: Prefix for pool properties.
+Set whatever property you want to the connection pool.

 Sample Complete-flow Flume config